 Day 1 UK - Entebbe

 Day 2 EntebbeAfter arriving at Entebbe International Airport, you'll be greeted by your Local Guide and transferred to your hotel nearby.
-Take a little time to settle in and meet your fellow travellers over dinner and drinks before we start exploring the country tomorrow.
+Take a little time to settle in and meet your fellow travellers over dinner before we start exploring the country tomorrow.
+Meals included: D

 Day 3 Entebbe - Murchison Falls